-Effective Date:
+Effective Date: 11/01/2023

-This guidance applies to thresholds for the minor and more-than-minor (MTM) determination in Inspection Manual Chapter 0612.
+This guidance applies to thresholds for the minor and more-than-minor (MTM) determination in Inspection Manual Chapter (IMC) 0612.

 Minor findings and violations are below the significance of that associated with Green SDP findings and are not the subject of formal enforcement action or normal documentation.
 Failures to implement requirements that have insignificant safety or regulatory impact or findings that have no more than minimal risk should normally be categorized as minor.
 While licensees must correct minor violations, minor violations or other minor findings do not normally warrant documentation in inspection reports and do not warrant enforcement action.

-NRC IMC 0612 Appendix B, Issue Screening, provides guidance for determining if a finding should be documented and whether the finding can be analyzed using an SDP.
+NRC IMC 0612 Appendix B, “Issue Screening,” provides guidance for determining if a finding should be documented and whether the finding can be analyzed using an SDP.
 When determining whether identified issues can be considered MTM, inspectors shall compare the issue to the examples and guidance in this appendix.
 Inspector should understand that equipment inoperability is not a pre-requisite for the PD to be MTM.

 The purpose of the following examples is not to create a completely mechanistic determination process but is to provide direction that would allow the agency as a whole to screen performance deficiencies in a reasonably consistent manner.
 There may be instances where a performance deficiency is judged more than minor notwithstanding the example guidance due to impacts or circumstances not listed in the examples.
 When applicable, the finding documentation should describe the impact.
 It should be noted the performance deficiencies are written in this guidance are at a generic level and do not include the actual regulatory requirement or self-imposed standard.
 When writing PDs, please follow the guidance in IMC 0611.